Ala al-Din Husayn: Early life

-When Ala al-Din's brother, Sayf al-Din Suri, ascended the throne, he divided the Ghurid kingdom among his brothers; Fakhr al-Din Masud received land near the Hari River; Baha al-Din Sam I received Ghur; Shihab al-Din Muhammad Kharnak received Madin; Shuja al-Din Ali received Jarmas; Ala al-Din Husayn received Wajiristan; and Qutb al-Din Muhammad received Warshad Warsh, where he built the famous city of Firuzkuh.
+Sayf al Din Suri was king of the Ghurid dynasty from 1149 to 1161.
+When Ala al-Din's brother, Sayf al-Din Suri, ascended the throne, he divided the Ghurid kingdom among his brothers; Fakhr al-Din Masud received land near the Hari River; Baha al-Din Sam I received Ghur; Shihab al-Din Muhammad Kharnak received Madin; Shuja al-Din Ali received Jarmas; Ala al-Din Husayn received Waziristan; and Qutb al-Din Muhammad received Warshad Warsh, where he built the famous city of Firuzkuh.
 However, Sayf later quarreled with his brother Qutb, who took refuge in Ghazna, and was poisoned by the Ghaznavid sultan Bahram-Shah of Ghazna.

 In order to avenge his brother, Sayf marched towards Ghazna in 1148, and scored a victory at the Battle of Ghazni while Bahram fled to Kurram.
 Building an army, Bahram marched back to Ghazna.
 Sayf fled, but the Ghaznavid army caught up with him and a battle ensued at Sang-i Surakh.
 Sayf and Majd ad-Din Musawi were captured and later crucified at Pul-i Yak Taq.
 After his death, he was succeeded by his brother Baha al-Din Sam I, who shortly died of natural causes before he could avenge his murdered brothers.
 Ala al-Din Husayn, the younger brother of Sayf and Baha al-Din, then ascended the Ghurid throne.